Updates

 IFAW does not currently plan to open an office in Ukraine or surrounding countries.
 IFAW has country offices in Germany, the Netherlands, France and Belgium, and various staff members work on disaster response activities in the broader European region.

 We continue to support animal rescue and relief efforts wherever possible.
 We also keep providing grants to help partners and other organizations who take care of animals in Ukraine and surrounding countries.
 When the time comes, IFAW will transition into the recovery phase of our crisis response.
-We have allocated funds to rebuild facilities and structures and contribute to habitat restoration in a way that benefits the well-being of many more animals—now and in the future.

-When the war began, the recovery phase was outlined alongside our emergency response phase.
-We plan to address the welfare needs of companion animals and wildlife (both captive and native) with four key priorities.
+IFAW is known for our frontline emergency response work and long-term recovery commitments.
+We plan to address the welfare needs of companion animals and wildlife (both captive and native) with the following priorities.

 1. Protect wildlife and native habitats

-2. Develop infrastructure for animals in crisis
+2. Include animals in disaster planning and develop infrastructure for animals in crisis

-3. Promote healthy people and animals
+3. Promote healthy people and animals to minimize disease transmission

 We build strategic and strong networks across Europe be able to immediately address crisis needs in the region.
 IFAW’s advocacy and policy work in Europe focuses on Response, Risk Reduction and Preparedness.
 We promote the inclusion of animals in national and regional disaster preparedness and response plans.
 We are advocating for animals to be included in European governments’ national disaster plans.